openmv/openmv/ml/cmsisnn/README.md

 ## Training a CIFAR10 Model
 1. Now we're going to train a CIFAR10 Model.
+    1. Open a terminal in this folder.
-    1. First we need to get the data and create an lmdb.
+    2. First we need to get the data and create an lmdb.
         1. `cd caffe`
         2. `./data/cifar10/get_cifar10.sh`
         3. `./examples/cifar10/create_cifar10.sh`
         4. `./build/tools/compute_image_mean -backend=lmdb examples/cifar10/cifar10_train_lmdb examples/cifar10/mean.binaryproto`
-    2. Next we need to train our network.
+    3. Next we need to train our network.
         1. `cd ..`
         2. `./models/cifar10/train.sh` - This takes a while.
 2. Great!
 Now let's test and then convert the network.